 Validation of experimental optimized outcome measures.
-Intermediate cognitive outcomes-the scale scores for interpretation and personalization-were correlated with the ultimate behavioral outcomes; time elapsed before initiating the protective actions of checking local media and avoiding flood areas.
+Intermediate cognitive outcomes-the scale scores for interpretation and personalization-were correlated with the ultimate behavioral outcomes-time elapsed before initiating the protective actions of checking local media and avoiding flood areas.
 The scales were constructed as described in the Phase II experiments.
-The time delay until checking local media was calculated by subtracting the time the first WEA message was issued (6:36 p.m. on Sept.
+The time delay until checking local media was calculated by subtracting the time the first WEA message was issued (6:36 pm on Sept.
 11, 2013) from the time at which respondents began checking local media: Did you take any of the following actions after you first received this [initial WEA] message (Y/N)?
 On what day did you begin to check local media?
 At what time on <date> did you begin to check local media?
-The time delay until checking avoiding flood areas was calculated by subtracting the time the first WEA message was issued (6:36 p.m. on Sept.
-11, 2013) from the time at which respondents began avoiding?
-The time delay until checking avoiding flood areas was calculated by subtracting the time the first WEA message was issued (6:36 p.m. on Sept.
-11, 2013) from the time at which respondents began avoiding flood areas: Did you take any of the following actions after you first received this subtracting the time the first WEA message was issued (6:36 p.m. on Sept.
+The time delay until checking avoiding flood areas was calculated by subtracting the time the first WEA message was issued (6:36 pm on Sept.
 11, 2013) from the time at which respondents began avoiding flood areas: Did you take any of the following actions after you first received this [initial WEA] message (Y/N)?
 On what day did you begin to avoid flood areas?
 At what time on <date> did you begin to avoid flood areas?
-Pearson's correlation (r) was calculated to test these relationships.
+Pearson's r was calculated to test these relationships.

-8 The message along the Boulder Creek was: "Warning.
+&lt;sup>8 "Warning.
 Flash flood of Boulder Creek is imminent.
 Leave immediately.
 Proceed to higher ground.
 Do not cross Boulder Creek."

-4. Prime Research Question Findings
+3. Prime Research Questions Findings